jcm-hash/100-per-cent-website-seo-security-performance-scores/README.md

 - **Security Headers:** All 11 critical headers properly configured

 **⚠️ Important:** The code examples and configurations in this guide are only for reference.
 Improper configuration of security headers, CloudFront Functions or AWS services can cause downtime or introduce security vulnerabilities.
 Use the information in this article at your own risk; you have been suitably warned!

+Update!
+If you are interested in learning for free about AI Security, Linux & Kubernetes try my new sites, follow the footer links on: [getjailbroken](https://www.getjailbroken.com).

 ---